• Skip to primary navigation

 Ingredients Needed

-Maple Syrup: Use real maple syrup to make this recipe.
-The fake syrups (like Hungry Jack, Aunt Jemima, etc) are highly processed with all kinds of ingredients that you don’t need…use the real deal.
+• Maple Syrup: Real maple syrup is used both for flavor and so this maple granola is naturally sweetened.
+The fake pancake syrups (like Hungry Jack, Aunt Jemima, etc.) are highly processed with all kinds of ingredients that you don’t need…use the real deal.

 See recipe card below for a full list of ingredients and measurements.